Skip to content

 Dependencies of a plugin

-For production use, your plugin should mark @hitchy/core as a peer dependency:
+Thus, for production use, your plugin should mark @hitchy/core as a peer dependency:

 {